Concepts and Tools for a New American Science Policy

-But in many ways, that establishment was built for a different era.
 The challenges we face today are more complex than the capacities of the tools we have developed for dealing with them.
 The analogies we often use for tackling difficult problems evoke past scientific and technological accomplishments—calls for “a new Manhattan project” or “a new Apollo mission,” for example.
 But these analogies fall apart when trying to apply their lessons to today’s complex problems.
 Food and resource scarcity, geopolitical disruptions, environmental degradation, climate change, socioeconomic and employment shifts, and other intractable challenges are not solvable with increased federal funding or more R&D; in fact, looking for “solutions” may be part of the problem.
 Addressing such challenges requires a more thoughtful, effective, and inclusive scientific establishment: we need a New American Science Policy.

 Who should attend?